-KingsRow Italian is a program that plays Italian checkers.
+Kingsrow Italian is a program that plays Italian checkers.
 It is used with Martin Fierz's user interface program called CheckerBoard.
-Both KingsRow and CheckerBoard are free programs and can be downloaded using the links below.
+Both Kingsrow and CheckerBoard are free programs and can be downloaded using the links below.

-Click here to view a summary table with some statistics on the opening book.
+Here is a summary table with some statistics on the opening book.

-The MTC database helps the program play some winning endgame positions that require very many moves for the win to be consummated (or to defend those positions if it is playing the losing side).
+Also available for download is a moves-to-conversion (MTC) database.
+This db helps the program play some winning endgame positions that require very many moves for the win to be consummated (or to defend those positions if it is playing the losing side).
 It is consulted before each search, but is not used during a search, so it uses very little cache RAM and does not affect the search speed.
 Some related information about the 10-piece MTC database that I built for English checkers is here.
 Use of the MTC database is optional.
 The program will correctly play most endings without it.
 But if you are interested in seeing the correct play to some difficult endings then you may find that this addition is useful.
 For example, it shows how to play this ending, which is a black win, but if white defends perfectly it requires 147 king moves before black can force a man or capture move (thus making visible progress towards the conclusion of the game).

 The following Italian 8-piece position has the longest moves to conversion that I have found in either Italian or English checkers, including 9-piece and 10-piece English positions.
 This remarkable position requires 219 king moves before black can force a conversion move.

 Download a complete list of the longest MTC positions in each database subdivision.
 You can copy the FEN positions to the Windows clipboard and paste them directly into CheckerBoard.
 Click here to download.

 Obtaining Endgame Databases